Isotonic Distributional Regression: Discussion

 Unlike other methods for distributional regression, which require implementation decisions, such as the specification of parametric distributions, link functions, estimation procedures and convergence criteria, to be undertaken by users, IDR is fully automatic once the partial order and the training set have been identified.
 In this light, we recommend that IDR be used as a benchmark technique in distributional regression and probabilistic forecasting problems.
 With both computational efficiency and the avoidance of overfitting in mind, IDR can be combined with subsample aggregation (subagging) in the spirit of random forests.
 In our case study on quantitative precipitation forecasts, we used simplistic ad hoc choices for the size and number of subsamples.
 Future research on computationally efficient algorithmic implementations of IDR as well as optimal and automated choices of subsampling settings is highly desirable.

 A limitation of IDR in its present form is that we only consider the usual stochastic order on the space $\cP$ of the conditional distributions.
 Hence, IDR is unable to distinguish situations where the conditional distributions agree in location but differ in spread, shape or other regards.
 This restriction is of limited concern for response variables such as precipitation accumulation or income, which are bounded below and right skewed, but may impact the application of IDR to variables with symmetric distributions.
-In this light, we encourage future work on ramifications of IDR, in which $\cP$ is equipped with partial orders other than the stochastic order.
+In this light, we encourage future work on ramifications of IDR, in which $\cP$ is equipped with partial orders other than the stochastic order, including but not limited to the likelihood ratio order \citep{Moesching2020a}.
+Similarly, the ``spiking'' problem of traditional isotonic regression, which refers to unwarranted jumps of estimates at boundaries, arguably did not have adverse effects in our simulation and case studies.
+However, it might be of concern in other applications, where remedies of the type proposed by \citet{Wu2015} might yield improvement and warrant study.

-While in this paper we have studied IDR from the perspective of prediction, challenging questions also arise in estimation.
-In the extant literature, pointwise strong consistency of nonparametric isotonic quantile regression has been proved and associated laws of the iterated logarithm \citep{Robertson1975, Casady1976} and rates of convergence \citep{Mosching2019} have been established under suitable conditions.
-It will be of interest to extend these results so that they apply to IDR in general settings.
+Another promising direction for further research are generalizations of IDR to multivariate response variables.
+In weather prediction, this would allow simultaneous postprocessing of forecasts for several variables, and an open question is for suitable notions of multivariate stochastic dominance that allow efficient estimation in such settings.